Lady in Danger (play)

 Lady in Danger was a play by Australian writer Max Afford.
-It was one of the few Australian plays to enjoy a run on Broadway.
+It was one of the few Australian plays to be produced on Broadway.
 It was also adapted for radio and television.

+Filmink called it "one of those actor-proof plays ready made for amateurs and would be a fun night at the theatre if the ticket prices weren’t too high."

 Plot

-Monica Sefton is the wife of a sacked reporter.
+Monica Sefton is the wife of a sacked reporter, Bill.
 She plans to write a thriller to restore the family fortune.
 She accidentally stumbles upon a Nazi spy ring.